solowt/viewshed-rs/README.md

 * Represented by f32 Array with known width.
 * There should exist a simple method for moving between raster space and map space (find this in Esri JS API source code).
-* All elevation data seems to be in 255X255 (array with ~65k elements) rasters.
+* All elevation data seems to be in 256X256 (array with ~66049 (27^2) elements) rasters.
 * There is a root raster ("tile") and children tiles.
 * Need to figure out relationship between parent and children tiles.

 ## TO DO (in order):

+*  Fix up .unwrap logic.
+Move min/max to Raster.
+*  Create CLI tool.
-* Get PNG of elevation data
+*  Prompt for data => read data.
-* Stop using arrays, only use vectors (array size must be known at compile time)
-* Read in PNG, create Raster struct from PNG
-* Perform viewshed on read-in PNG
-* Add result_raster to PNG method (should be black and white)
+*  Prompt for tasks: no data raster, print image, viewshed.
+*  Viewshed => prompt for coords, save image
+*  Back to prompt

+*  Handle circle being drawn off raster.

+*  Find best tile in browser.  where is it?
+Tilemap?
+Pool?
+Check for elevation layer on change.
+Search API.
+Can also make another request if needed.